 This has caused some discomfort to the people who have tried to change me.
 That happens fairly often but I walk my own path and have done right from infancy.
 I never did as I was told and have always made up my own mind regardless of the consequences.
-I was often in trouble especially at school, not always for bad behavior but for disagreeing with the teachers.
+I was often in trouble especially at school, not always for bad behaviour but for disagreeing with the teachers.

 I am normally very easy going but people make the mistake of thinking that because we are walking in the same direction that means I am going where they want me to go.
 I won’t follow if they turn off my path somewhere along the way.
 I caused a few heads to spin when I walked away from a multi million euro business but looking back it was definitely the right decision at the time.

+Like all dyslexics I cannot be programmed and see things rather differently.
 Being a bit different is normal in my family.
-My grandmother was a Theosophist, a vegetarian and an astrologer.
+My paternal grandmother was a Theosophist, a vegetarian from age 16 and a fairly well known astrologer.
 My dad was a country doctor.
-He was very eccentric but also popular and most of his close friends were artists of one sort or another.
-My mother was the exact opposite being a rather straight laced nurse and the eldest daughter of an Irish hill farmer.
-The didn’t really get on and separated when I was thirteen.
-I floated uncomfortably between these two very different worlds until I left home at eighteen.
+He was rather eccentric and sometimes wore spats, usually a bright coloured waistcoat, a bow tie and towards the end of his life added a monocle.
+He was popular and most of his close friends were as eccentric as he was.
+My mother was a nurse when they met in London.
+She was the eldest daughter of an Irish hill farmer and was his exact opposite.
+She quickly lost her Irish ascent and became as English as she could.
+I never really got to know my Irish heritage.
+My parents didn’t really get on and separated when I was thirteen.
+I floated uncomfortably between these two rather different worlds until I left home at eighteen.

+In my late teenage years I adopted the hippy ideology of peace and love, both feminine attributes sadly missing in our society for the moment.
+We live in a warlike patriarchy that is a distortion of masculine energy.
+It lacks balance.
+The hippy ideology made sense to me and it was happening at the time.
+I loved the festivals with the camaraderie and the mix of colourful people.
+I rejected the strictures of mainstream society and have lived a free and independent lifestyle all my life.
 I worked all over the UK as a cartographer and have never lost my delight of being outside in nature.
 I have also worked with touring musicians and in the theatre.
 I co-founded an Irish record company.
-We were registered in Dublin and had recording and multi-media studios in London.
-I lived and worked mainly from rural Devon.
-I did spend a year or so living in central London and know my way around.
+For tax reasons we were registered in Dublin but had recording and multi-media studios in London.
+I had a flat in central London but lived and worked mainly from rural Devon.
+I did spend a year or so living in London and know my way around.
 I can operate in a big city but I probably won’t live in one again.
-I have been both very rich and very poor.
-Neither is much fun.
+I have been both very rich and very poor, neither is much fun.
 I have travelled on four continents and enjoy moving around.
 I particularly like Africa and the African peoples.
 They are a genuine and happy even when they live in the poorest circumstances.
 We could learn a great deal from their simple love of life.

 The people I met in Senegal and Gambia are far richer in many ways.
-They are healthier and much happier probably because they eat less and have a much better diet but above all else they know how to have fun.
+They are healthier and much happier probably because they eat less and have a much better diet but above all else they were very friendly and know how to have fun.

-I have a very broad spiritual background and have been meditating for over forty years.
-I learned Transcendental Meditation just after my twenty third birthday and was actively involved with that group for over twenty years.
+I have a very broad spiritual background and have been meditating for most of my life.
+I learned Transcendental Meditation in early 1975 and was actively involved with that group for over twenty years.
 I left because I felt that I had gone as far as I could with them and wasn’t growing any more.
 I followed Ravi Shankar’s Art of Living for fourteen years but that system didn’t satisfy me either.
-Both systems have great benefits but in forty years I have never met anyone who has reached an exalted state by following either teacher.
-At the risk of upsetting any followers I say that gurus are good for beginners but eventually you have to take full responsibility your Self.
-Since doing that I have grown very quickly and new horizons have opened up.
-It can be scary and very wild at first but it’s worth it.
+Both systems have great benefits but in over forty years I have never met anyone who has reached an exalted state by following either teacher.
+I am not a particularly good follower anyway.

 I have had a role to play in cleaning up and preventing damage both for us, the people and for Mother Earth, the amazing planet we live on.
 I have spoken directly with her many times and have been blessed by her in that She has manifested in front of me occasionally.
 She communicates telepathically with thought forms containing feelings and emotions as well as sights and sounds.
 They can’t be misinterpreted.
 She has shown me visions in answer to my questions.
 She has also taken me into outer space.
 I feel totally comfortable and at home with her.
 She is a truly marvellous Being.